When Was Memory Foam Invented? The Origins of a Space-Age Product

 NASA Allowed Memory Foam Patents to Expire in the 1990s

-NASA allowed the patents for memory foam to expire in the 1990s, opening the door for companies to create their own versions of the space-age material.
+When NASA allowed the original memory foam patents to expire in the 1990s, it opened the door for innovation.
+Companies around the world began creating their own versions, leading to an explosion of new products and applications.

 Memory Foam Transitioned to Consumer Products Like Mattresses